foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 supported options and their detailed descriptions.

 Note about `--cpu` and `--target-cflags` options.
 They allow to build toolchain tailored for a particular core.
 Option `--cpu` will change default CPU of GCC.
-Option `--target-cflags` on the other hand will change only CFLAGS used to compile toolchain standard library, but will not affect default compiler option.
-Consequently, when using a toolchain configured this way it is still will be required to provide corresponding compiler options, except for the `-mcpu`.
+Option `--target-cflags` on the other hand will change only CFLAGS used to compile toolchain standard library, but will not affect default compiler options.
+Consequently, when using a toolchain configured this way it still will be required to provide corresponding compiler options except for the `-mcpu`.

 ### Build options examples